A neonatal unit caring for the region’s sickest babies has undergone a £45,000 transformation to protect vulnerable infants.

 The unit is a regional specialist centre caring for premature infants and desperately ill newborn babies from Hull, Yorkshire and Northern Lincolnshire.

-NICU manager Kate Lamming said the work, paid for by Hull and East Yorkshire Hospitals NHS Trust, had extended the “Red Room”, where the most critically ill babies are nursed.
+NICU manager Kate Lamming said the work, paid for by Hull University Teaching Hospitals NHS Trust, had extended the “Red Room”, where the most critically ill babies are nursed.

 She said: “The way we were working meant the babies we were nursing were very close together which did raise safety and infection control concerns.